ivan-kopylove/java-incubator/readme.md

 Apart from that, there are a bit more complex, but still atomic MVP examples.

 Finally, there are atomic koans.
-Predict what will be printed and Fixmes.
+Predict what will be printed or fix something.